 - Supplemental Claim: The veteran re-submits their claim with new evidence that shows why they need VA Health Care.

-- Appeal to the Board of Veterans’ Appeals: With this option, a veterans law judge will review your claim.
+- Appeal to the Board of Veterans’ Appeals: A veterans law judge will review your claim with this option.
 These judges sit on the Board of Veterans’ Appeals in Washington, D.C.

 In most cases, veterans with mesothelioma can enroll in VA Health Care so long as they prove they were exposed to asbestos while they served.
 A VA-accredited claims agent or attorney can help in this process.